Whipps Cross Corridor: Linking Lea Bridge Road to Leytonstone

 Have your say

-We want to ensure our proposed plans meet the needs of the community, which is why we need your feedback.
+We want to ensure our proposed plans meet the needs of the community, which is why we asked for your feedback.

-The survey is short, taking just five minutes to complete, and will ask about your travel habits, what you think of the proposals, and any other changes or improvements you believe are needed in the area.
+The public consultation period ran between 21 October 2024 and 18 November 2024.
+It included a short survey which asked about your travel habits, what you think of the proposals, and any other changes or improvements you believe are needed in the area.
+We also spoke to people at a pop-up and a drop-in session in the area.

 The final scheme will also be subject to the outcomes of ongoing traffic modelling currently underway in partnership with Transport for London (TfL), to ensure that the changes do not have an unacceptable impact on buses and general traffic.